RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing

 \subsection{Activity recognition and person identification}

-The $\mu$D signature, obtained as in \eq{eq:mud-spec}, contains information about the type of movement performed by the person.
+The \ac{md} signature, obtained as in \eq{eq:mud-spec}, contains information about the type of movement performed by the person.

-To perform activity recognition and person identification, we use a deep neural network to classify each spectrogram.
-Specifically, once the $\mu$D signatures of each person have been separated, RAPID performs the following tasks: \textit{(i)} classifies the activity carried out by the subject into: \textit{walking} (A$0$), \textit{running} (A$1$), \textit{sitting} (A$2$) and \textit{waving hands} (A$3$) and \textit{(ii)} recognizes the subject's identity during a walking phase, among a known set of individuals, denoted by S$0$, S$1$, etc. In \fig{fig:md-act}, we show $\mu$D signature examples for activities A$0-3$, concurrently performed by $4$ subjects within the same environment.
+To perform \ac{har} and person identification, we use a deep neural network to classify each spectrogram.
+Specifically, once the \ac{md} signatures of each person have been separated, RAPID performs the following tasks: \textit{(i)} it classifies the activity carried out by the subject into \textit{walking} (A$0$), \textit{running} (A$1$), \textit{sitting down} (A$2$), \textit{waving hands} (A$3$) and \textit{standing still} (A$4$) and \textit{(ii)} it recognizes the subject's identity during a walking phase, among a known set of individuals, denoted by S$0$, S$1$, etc. In \fig{fig:md-act}, we show \ac{md} signature examples for activities A$0-3$, concurrently performed by $4$ subjects within the same environment.